Connect with others who understand.

 Powered By

-The fifth edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) lays out criteria for diagnosing autism spectrum disorder in two areas:
+There isn’t a single sign or indicator that someone has autism.
+Instead, healthcare providers look at patterns of behavior to create a bigger picture.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5-TR) lays out symptom criteria for the diagnosis of autism spectrum disorder in two areas:

 • Social communication and social interaction